-Our key competitors are traditional Li-ion battery manufacturers, such as Samsung Electronics Co., Ltd, LG Chem, Ltd., Sungrow and Contemporary Amperex Technology Co.
+Our key competitors are traditional Li-ion battery manufacturers, such as Samsung Electronics Co., Ltd, LG Chem, Ltd., Tesla, Inc, BYD Co.
+Ltd, Sungrow and Contemporary Amperex Technology Co.
 Limited.
+Longer duration competitors include ESS Tech Inc., Lockheed Martin Corporation, Redflow, Gelion, Energy Vault, and Malta.

 We believe the following strengths of our business distinguish us from our competitors and position us to capitalize on the expected continued growth in the energy storage market:

 • Differentiated Product.
-Lithium cells must be kept within a narrow temperature range ( $25 \degree C +/- 3 \degree C$ ), otherwise they are at risk of thermal runaway, potentially leading to fire or explosion.
-The Eos Znyth® system has a significantly wider thermal operating range ( $-20 \degree C$ to $50 \degree C$ ), which eliminates the need for costly thermal management measures such as HVAC and fire suppression systems.
-Our battery system is able to charge and discharge at different durations, covering a wide range of use cases; for Li-ion, the charge and discharge rates are fixed, and the life of a battery can degrade if it is not charged or discharged at the rate for which it was designed.
+Lithium cells must be kept within a narrow temperature range (25 °C +/- 5 °C), otherwise they are at risk of thermal runaway, potentially leading to fire or explosion.
+The Eos ZnythTM system has a significantly wider thermal operating range (-20°C to 50°C), which eliminates the need for costly thermal management measures such as HVAC and fire suppression systems.
+Additionally, the Eos product is a static modular battery design, which eliminates the need for pumps or compressors, both maintenance prone equipment required for flow batteries.
+Our battery system can charge and discharge at different durations, covering a wide range of use cases.
+The charge and discharge rates are fixed for Li-ion, and the life of a Li-ion battery can degrade if it is not charged or discharged at the rate for which it was designed.

 • Minimal Supply Chain Constraints.
-All materials for producing our Eos Znyth® system are widely available commodities with no supply chain constraints and no competition with EVs.
+All materials for producing our Eos ZnythTM system are widely available commodities with fewer supply chain constraints and minimal competition with EVs.
 No rare earths or conflict materials are used in the production of our batteries.
 Additionally, all materials are fully recyclable at end of product life and the recycled material can be sold, which results in net present value savings of \$4/kWh versus lithium.

-• Proven Technology Solution in the Growing Energy Storage Market.
-We delivered 4,900 kWh worth of our systems to customers since inception.
-As we launched the Znyth® Gen 2.3 product and are ramping manufacturing up to gigawatt-hours ("GWh") scale, we believe that we will benefit from the overall growth of the energy storage market, which as projected by BNEF, is expected to reach 1,095 GWh by 2040.
+• Proven Technology Solution in the Growing and Evolving Energy Storage Market.
+We have delivered over 28,000 kWh worth of our systems to customers since inception.
+As we launched the ZnythTM Gen 2.3 product and are ramping manufacturing up to gigawatt-hours ("GWh") scale, we believe that we will benefit from the overall growth of the energy storage market, which is expected to reach 1,095 GWh by 2040, as projected by BNEF.
+From an application perspective, the market is evolving to a long-duration storage market.
+Our technology is tailored to address such a need.
+While Li-ion has been optimized for shorter duration, the performance of our batteries improves as it moves towards longer duration (lower c-rates), making us the prime technology for the long-duration storage market.

 • Experienced Technology Team Focused on Continuous Innovation.
-We have successfully introduced three generations of energy storage systems in six years (Gen 1, Gen 2, and Gen 2.3) and plan to release new generations in the coming years.
-Gen 1 and Gen 2 were pilot systems that provided us with the experience to optimize the performance and design of Gen 2.3.
+We have successfully introduced three generations of energy storage systems in six years (Gen 1, Gen 2, and Gen 2.3) and plan to release a new generation in early 2023.
+Gen 1 and Gen 2 were pilot systems that provided us with the field data and experience to optimize the performance and design of Gen 2.3.
 Our research and development team is responsible for our portfolio of fourteen (14) patent families with over 220 patent applications filed, more than 140 pending, issued or published in thirty-three (33) countries, protecting our technology and system architecture.
-We believe that our continued investment in Research and Development will enable us to continue to increase efficiency, energy density, functionality, and reliability while reducing the cost of our battery solution.
+We believe that our continued investment in Research and Development will enable us to improve efficiency, energy density, functionality, and reliability while reducing the cost of our battery solution.
+We are also focused on leveraging our technology know-how to improve our battery management system, expanding the operation of our battery based on the application, expanding our customer's ability to use our ZnythTM battery system in a wider set of use-cases.